 Make Sure Your Car Is Safe After Lockdown 3 - Book Your MOT Now

-The MOT extension period is in its final days with all July 2020 renewals due a test this month.
-Book in advance to avoid any risk of delay.
+MOT extension period in its final days with all July 2020 renewals due a test at the end of Jan 2021.

 Jan 25, 2021